-We flew our three year old to New York to meet the schools.
-Interviews seemed to go well, since both offered her a spot.
+This week we flew our three year old out to New York to meet the schools we had short-listed on our previous visit.
+The interviews seemed to go well, since both offered her a spot.

 Met another mum at a local Greenwich playgroup this morning who’s just back from a year in Manhattan with two kids very similar ages to ours.
-I invited her round for tea and she’s reeled off lots of useful information, including fact that some New York schools require a chicken pox vaccination certificate.
+I invited her round for tea and she’s reeled off lots of useful information, including fact that some New York schools require a chickenpox vaccine certificate.

-I didn’t even know it was possible to get vaccinated.
-Only last week I saw a notice on the nursery doors warning of chicken pox going round, and thought “Oh goody, so they can get it young”.
-Surely a vaccination is much better.
+I didn’t even know it was possible to get a vaccine.
+Only last week I saw a notice on the nursery doors warning of chickenpox going round, and thought “Oh goody, so they can get it young”.
+Surely a vaccine is much better.
 Made some calls.
 Turns out it’s actually not possible to get it done in the UK anyway, since one of the two vaccines is no longer stocked here.

-C flew home this morning, we were all up and dressed and waiting by the window at 7.30am.
-T went berserk with excitement when the taxi pulled up, and B toddled over pointing a podgy finger and saying “Da, Da, Da, Da”.
+C flew home to London City Airport this morning, we were all up and dressed and waiting by the window at 7.30am.
+T went berserk with excitement when the taxi pulled up, and 16 month old B toddled over pointing a podgy finger and chanting “Da, Da, Da, Da”.
 So lovely.
 And I have a present, a shiny new iPad with which to write this blog and also keep in touch with everyone once we’re gone.
 Brilliant.
 Feel like a smart, sophisticated, technologically savvy woman of the world.
 Wonder how long that’s going to last.

 Continue reading ““Has she got a tail?””